This post contains affiliate links – See Full Disclosure here

 Eucalyptus essential oil can be used a number of ways, depending upon what you are using it for.

 - Diffuser: An aromatherapy diffuser fills the air in a room with eucalyptus vapors and is a wonderful way to gain its therapeutic value.
-Diffusers can be use in living rooms, bathrooms, bedrooms and even on your office desk.
-I highly recommend this portable diffuser if you travel a lot.
+Diffusers can be used in living rooms, bathrooms, bedrooms and even on your office desk.
+I highly recommend the URPOWER Essential Oil Diffuser if you travel a lot.
+It is portable and can be used anywhere.
+You can read my URPOWER Essential Oil diffuser review here.

 - In the Bath: The best way to get the health benefits of eucalyptus essential oil in the bath is by blending it with sweet almond oil or any other carrier oil and adding 10 to 14 drops of the blend directly to your warm bath.
 This will give you the benefits of eucalyptus oil as well as the moisturizing effects of the carrier oil.